brotSchimmelt/websec/README.md

 The **admin/** directory contains the restricted admin area.
 Here you can see and download the student results for the challenges, change global shop settings and access the phpMyAdmin site for the MySQL databases *(if enabled in the ```docker-compose.yml```)*.

 The index file in the **pma/** directory checks if a user is either an admin user or has a valid token in order to redirect only authorized requests to the *"hidden"* phpMyAdmin directory. (*hidden* means in this context a random string as name for the phpMyAdmin directory).
-This option is only relevant if phpMyAdmin and apache are installed in the same docker container.
+This option is only relevant if phpMyAdmin and apache are installed in the same Docker container.
 Otherwise, phpMyAdmin can be accessed via an open port.
-For more information on this, see the docker README.
+For more information on this, see the Docker README.

 All pages related to the shop system and the hacking challenges are located in the **shop/** directory.